Phoenix Vehicular Manslaughter Lawyer

 Excessive Speed

 In Arizona, exceeding 35 miles per hour while driving in a school zone, driving faster than 85 in other areas may lead to a manslaughter charge if it causes another person’s death.
-Similarly, exceeding the speed limit displayed in a residential or business area by 20 mile per hour or more, or at least 45 miles per hour in an area without a posted speed limit can come with a manslaughter conviction if it leads to someone’s death.
+Similarly, exceeding the speed limit displayed in a residential or business area by 20 miles per hour or more, or at least 45 miles per hour in an area without a posted speed limit can come with a manslaughter conviction if it leads to someone’s death.

 Racing